-The puzzling variety in redress adoptions in Bosnia may seem both idiosyncratic and haphazard at first.
-However, as I argued, there are some clear parallels in and explanations for how victim groups organize themselves and demand redress that I identify as victim capital.
-Beyond the Bosnian case, victim capital can be applied in similar contexts across Southeast Europe and even further afield in contexts dealing with similar legacies and divisions.
-Indeed, I built on the recent scholarship that foregrounds the nature and quality of victim participation in transitional justice and peacebuilding (De Waardt and Weber 2019; Greenstein 2020; Evrard, Mejía Bonifazi, and Destrooper 2021), namely that victims' agency can respond to policymakers' concerns and engage with it.
+The puzzling variety in redress adoptions in Bosnia may seem idiosyncratic and haphazard at first.
+However, as I argued, there are some clear parallels in and explanations for how victim groups organize themselves and demand redress.
+Beyond the Bosnian case, victim capital can be applied in similar contexts across Southeast Europe and even further afield in contexts dealing with similar legacies, divisions, or even live conflicts.
+For example, victim dynamics in Lebanon bears some similarities with the Bosnian case, given the contextual similarities.
+Indeed, I built on the recent scholarship that foregrounds the nature and quality of victim participation in transitional justice and peacebuilding (De Waardt and Weber 2019; Greenstein 2020; Evrard, Mejía Bonifazi, and Destrooper 2021), namely that victims' agencies can respond to policymakers' concerns and engage with it.
 Rather than understanding redress as a righteous postwar policy, I presented a more practical view.
-Redress in Bosnia has not been adopted on the basis of the severity of harm or victims' needs but on the basis of victims' 'deservingness' and ability to leverage their endowments and capacities.
+Redress in Bosnia has not been adopted on the basis of the severity of harm or victims' needs but on the basis of victims' perceived 'deservingness' and ability to leverage their endowments and capacities.
+There are thus parallels with some latest work on the 'market' dynamics of international transitional justice (Schwöbel-Patel 2021).
 Similarly, the contributions made here can be extended to other aspects of transitional justice, including issues of symbolic redress and memorialization.

-Lars Waldorf noted (2012) that our enquiries into victimhood should be guided by what victims/survivors demand in order to avoid conflating different objectives and types of justice.
+Lars Waldorf noted in 2012 that our enquiries into victimhood should be guided by what victims/survivors demand in order to avoid conflating different objectives and types of justice.
 I followed this advice as I was directed in my research by the desires of my respondents.

-The removal of war-crimes perpetrators, cessation of denial and the ability to commemorate those who perished in the war remain important to victims/survivors.
-Yet with a growing sense of failure and dissatisfaction with the externally designed (and often imported) transitional justice mechanisms that Bosnian victims/survivors have been subjected to - rather than participating in - a much more basic plea emerges - the wider societal acknowledgment of one's personal tragedy and empathy with one's suffering and losses.
+Removing war-crimes perpetrators from the public sphere, cessation of denial and the ability to commemorate those who perished in the war remain important to victims/survivors.
+Yet, with a growing sense of failure and dissatisfaction with the externally designed (and often imported) transitional justice mechanisms that Bosnian victims/survivors have been subjected to (rather than participating in), a much more basic plea emerges: the wider societal acknowledgement of one's personal tragedy and empathy with one's suffering and losses.
+Recognition, as theorised by Nancy Fraser (1995), thus also stands as a key objective that would re-establish moral order after wars and allow victims/survivors to become valued and equal participants in social life.
 A legal right and a 'victim status' have consequently become important to victims/survivors.
-As a Bosnian victim of torture noted, 'status' enacted in law gives victims/survivors a legal framework within which to demand their rights: 'the law comes first', he said, 'then we can face the authorities' and demand rights.
+As a Bosnian victim of torture noted, recognition through 'status' enacted in law gives victims/survivors a legal framework within which to demand their rights: 'the law comes first,' he said, 'then we can face the authorities' and demand rights.29 In reality, the law often comes only after a drawn-out and painful struggle for recognition and redress, before the next phase of implementation and respect for the script of law begins.
+This phase, though, is out of the scope of this contribution.
+Suffice to say that in the Bosnian case, while the fight for implementation and access to rights is just as fierce and frustrating as the fight for recognition and redress, it is often even more fraught with political considerations and partisanship.

-&lt;sup>1 This article uses unpublished data from my previous research, see ANONYMIZED.
+1 This article uses unpublished data from my previous research, see Barton Hronešová 2020.

-&lt;sup>2 Zakon o nestalim osobama (21 October 2004), Službeni glasnik Bosne i Hercegovine Broj 50, 9. novembra 2004, str.
+2 Zakon o nestalim osobama (21 October 2004), Službeni glasnik Bosne i Hercegovine Broj 50, 9. novembra 2004, str.
 5225-5229.